Asia Markets Mostly Up As Central Banks Prepare Virus Response - UrduPoint

 "Indeed the more draconian and successful efforts at containing the spread of the virus are worldwide, the bigger will be the negative economic consequences.
 But this thought is playing second fiddle so far this week to the prospect of yet more central bank largesse."
 The outbreak has already impacted economies, with an index of Chinese factory activity falling to a record low last month, while a US survey of manufacturers came in below forecast, with expectations of worse to come.

-However, with demand for crude tipped to take a battering -- particularly in crucial consumer China -- OPEC will hold an extraordinary meeting Thursday with other producers led by Russia to weigh its response.
+However, with demand for crude tipped to take a battering -- particularly from crucial consumer China -- OPEC will hold an extraordinary meeting Thursday with other producers, led by Russia, to weigh its response.

 Hopes for an output cut sent crude prices soaring Monday, and both contracts extended gains in Asia by rising more than one percent.